bukot/tintintoril/README.md

                     converted various aliases in to regex for more predictable matching

+                    revamped alias t<digit> for targeting to work better and report via local says

                in rogue.tt
                     changed app alias to app <wep> <poison> if poison is